xiix0/scam/README.md

-You will be divorced within a year.
+Tonight you will pay the wages of sin; Don't forget to leave a tip.